The Good and the Bad of Swift Programming Language

 Full stack potential and cross-device support

-Vibrant open source community
+Vibrant open source community and learnability

 As Apple’s Senior VP of Software Engineering, Craig Federighi, mentioned “We saw open sourcing as a critical element to make Swift reach its potential to be the language, the major language for the next 20 years of programming in our industry.”